 This is your very first speech.
-It will be 2 minutes long and it must have organization
+It will be around 60 seconds to 2 minutes long and it must have organization

 In some sense, this can be the most challenging type of speech, but if you can get through this, you can get through the whole semester.

 Here is how it will work:

 I will give you a topic.
 You will go outside of class and will have 5-10 minutes to prepare

 You will need to have an introduction, 2-4 main points and a conclusion